TanZng/data-dota/README.md

 ### Cleansing

-One example of the cleansing step is the way we process the Dota region and sunlight cities to make it correspond.
-The original data we downloaded has a big issue concerning the location : Dota data was ordered by region (meaning each place where there is a dota server) and sunlight data by cities.
-So we first have to clean the Dota region name into something more obvious and then binding each Dota region with one or more cities from sunlight data.
-So we added an attribute to the original Dota region DB : cities.
-This is done manually because the amount of data is not big enough to make the automatism process relevant.
-One that was done, it was just about joining the two tables.
+One example of the cleansing step is the way we process the Dota region and sunlight cities in order to link the two.
+The original data we downloaded have a big issue concerning the location : Dota data were ordered by region (in other words, a dota server), while sunlight data are grouped by cities.
+So we first have to clean the Dota region name into something more obvious and then bind each Dota region with one or more cities from sunlight data.
+In order to do so, we added an attribute to the original Dota region DB: a city that is the approximate center of the aforementioned region.
+This is done manually because the amount of data is not big enough to make the automatic process worthwhile.
+Once that was done, all that was left was to join the two tables.

 For the match details data, the raw JSON returned by the OpenDota API is enourmous: aside from the data we utilize in our project, there are various other useful data that are not analysed (like the game mode, whether or not a match is a tournament, the ending status of the two teams' buildings, etc), as well as a lot of unimportant data (in particular the cosmetics equipped by a player, and the duplication of match details in each player details in the match, expanding the raw data by 10 times).
 The first step is then to select only the attributes that we need.

 ### Transformations

-> Explain another transformation

-Also the sunlight by city per month data is indexed to MongoDB, since it will be easy to manipulate in further steps as a collection than a CSV.

-As for the match details data, now reduced to a select few attributes, we must first filter out any matches that have none of the analytical data that we need, such as the `stomp` as `comeback` attributes.
+For the match details data, now reduced to a select few attributes, we must first filter out any matches that have none of the analytical data that we need, such as the `stomp` as `comeback` attributes.

 Afterwards, to better categorize the dimension attributes, we transform certain dimensions from raw numerical values to categories.
 This applies to the Duration dimension and the Sunlight dimension:
 - We categorize the Duration dimension into 5 categories: